natgo/wt-wiki-scraper/wikitext-transpiled/ground/Cobra%20King.md

 '''Pros:'''

 * Excellent frontal armour
-* Very strong turret armour from all sides, very good at hull down position
+* Very strong turret armour from all sides, excellent at hull down position
-* Good mobility for a heavy tank
+* Nimble for a heavy tank, able to accelerate quickly
-* Good acceleration
-* APCR shot has a high penetration power
+* APCR shot has high penetration power
-* High rate of fire for the 75 mm gun
+* High rate of fire for the 75 mm M3 gun
 * Excellent gun depression
 * Equipped with gun stabilizer, making it more accurate at moving and when preparing a shot after moving